 AstroDiem

-"The Ascendant Opposition creates a dynamic interplay between one's outward persona and the qualities mirrored back by others, fostering growth through relationship."
+"The Ascendant Opposition creates a dynamic interplay between how you present yourself to the world and how you perceive others, fostering growth through relationship."

 The Challenge